 Commercial libraries often provide a diverse range of small molecules, covering a wide chemical space.
 These libraries are carefully curated to include compounds with diverse structural features, functional groups, and properties, and are usually suitable for rapid analoguing, allowing researchers to explore the chemical space around a hit compound, identifying structure-activity relationships and optimizing properties such as potency, selectivity, pharmacokinetics, or metabolic stability.

-This helps to quickly leverage the knowledge gained from the initial hit and provides a rational framework for the discovery and development of new drug candidates.
+As a result this helps to quickly leverage the knowledge gained from the initial hit and provides a rational framework for the discovery and development of new drug candidates.

 Commercial providers often offer specialized libraries targeting specific classes of proteins, therapeutic areas, or chemical scaffolds.
 These targeted libraries can be valuable when working on specific drug targets or focusing on particular disease areas.
 They may contain compounds with known activity or structural motifs relevant to the target of interest.